jarviscanada/jarvis_data_eng_DeepakElango/core_java/twitter/README.md

 requests using the Twitter Rest APIs.
 The Jackson library was used to convert JSON objects to Tweet objects.
-Moreover, Apache Maven was used to handle project dependencies, testing was done using `JUnit4` and `Mockito`, and the app was deployed using Docker.
+Moreover, Apache Maven was used to handle project dependencies, testing was done using `JUnit4` and `Mockito`, and the app was deployed using Docker

 __Targeted User:__ The product can be used by anyone who would like to post | show | delete a tweet using command line interface.
-It will be especially useful for people who post regularly on Twitter.
+It will be especially useful for people who post regularly on Twitter

 __Technologies:__
 > <span style = "color:green"> Git | Docker | Java SE 8 | Apache Maven | Twitter Rest API </span>